Amina Memon: Early life and education

-While working as a lecturer in social psychology at University of Southhampton, England, she visited the School of Human Development, University of Texas Dallas, US where she completed her first book Psychology and Law: Truthfulness, Accuracy and Credibility (1998).
-The second edition of her book, published in 2003, was updated with new research; Dennis Howitt of the Loughborough University, UK called it an "excellent appraisal of the psychology of evidence" for providing "thorough, substantial and up-to-date accounts of modern developments."From 1999 to 2010, she was a professor at University of Aberdeen, Scotland, tasked with teaching, research, and administrative responsibilities in the areas of psychology, law, and eyewitness memory.
-She ran The Eyewitness Laboratory equipped with relevant literature, test materials for experimental manipulations including a collection of video simulations of criminal events and mugshot photos, software for constructing E-FITs and morphing, and a diverse participant pool with access to non-student samples.
+While working as a lecturer in social psychology at University of Southampton, England, she visited the School of Human Development, University of Texas Dallas, where she completed her first book Psychology and Law: Truthfulness, Accuracy and Credibility (1998).
+The second edition of her book, published in 2003, was updated with new research; Dennis Howitt of the Loughborough University, UK called it an "excellent appraisal of the psychology of evidence" for providing "thorough, substantial and up-to-date accounts of modern developments."

+From 1999 to 2010, Memon was a professor at University of Aberdeen, Scotland.
+She ran The Eyewitness Laboratory, equipped with relevant literature, test materials for experimental manipulations, including a collection of video simulations of criminal events and mugshot photos, software for constructing E-FITs and morphing, and a diverse participant pool with access to non-student samples.

 Since 2009, she has been a professor at Royal Holloway, University of London, where she also chairs the department of psychology, directs the interdisciplinary Research Centre for the Study of Emotion and Law, and is a member of the Social and Affective Processes (SAP) research group that employs a variety of behavioural, developmental, and neuroscientific techniques to study typical and atypical populations.

 In 2012, Memon received an LLM degree in human rights from Birkbeck, University of London with her dissertation focusing on restorative justice.
 She is a fellow of the British Psychological Society, Association for Psychological Science and Royal Society of Arts.